MagerValp/fifogfx/README.md

 ## Live Debugger

 A side effect of the memory mirror is that the Pi can be used for live inspection of the host's memory.
+So far I've only used this to debug the display list and inspect screen memory, but I intend to add a proper monitor tool with disassembly.

 ![Debugging](images/C64-Debugging.jpg)